Now Administering First, Second and Booster Doses

 The dosage for the 6 months to 4 years age group is one-tenth of the adult dose.
 The dosage for the 5 to 11 age group is one-third of the adult dose.
 The dosage for 12 to 18 age group is the same as the adult dosage.

 A second vaccine dose should be administered 21 days later for those ages 5 to 18.
 They will be considered fully vaccinated two weeks after the second dose of vaccine.
-A third dose should be administered to those age 6 months to 4 years at least 8 weeks later.
+For people 6 months through 4 years, the bivalent vaccine is recommended for the 3rd dose in the primary series at least 8 weeks later.

 The Moderna COVID-19 vaccine is available to individuals age 6 months to 5 years and those age 18 and older.